sarvan-2187/full-stack-coding-agent/README.md

   <img src="assets/1000097041.png" alt="OG Image">
 </p>

-<p align="center"><em>CrewAI-powered Full Stack Project Generator</em></p>
+<p align="center"><em>Codrr: CrewAI-powered Full Stack Project Generator</em></p>

-A CrewAI-powered agent that turns natural-language requirements into complete projects.
+Codrr is a CrewAI-powered agent that turns natural-language requirements into complete projects.
 Describe what you want to build, and a **Senior Full Stack Developer** agent generates the files and saves them to `output/`.

 ## Sample Run